 The Pritzker Administration, in partnership with the Illinois Department of Commerce and Economic Opportunity (DCEO), is leveraging federal ARPA funds to help Illinois families access and afford home energy assistance and other essential services during COVID-19.
 Building on the State’s Low-Income Home Energy Assistance Program (LIHEAP) and the Community Services Block Grant (CSBG) program, the State’s Fiscal Year 2022 (FY 22) budget authorizes an expansion of the LIHEAP and CSBG programs for eligible Illinoisans seeking assistance to cover costs of utility bills, rent, temporary shelter, food, and other household necessities.

 The Help Illinois Families initiative has an online Request for Services form to make it easier and faster for individuals and families to remotely request assistance through the LIHEAP and/or CSBG programs.
 Funding may be limited in some areas of the state and completion of the form linked below is not a guarantee of funding.

 Filling out the form below is the first step in a process that will be completed by local agencies throughout the state.
 Increased eligibility thresholds for FY22 aim to assist additional households needing support due to challenges exacerbated by COVID-19.

 This initiative remains available for all qualifying households with low income, regardless of how they may be affected COVID-19.
 Eligible families may qualify for hundreds of dollars of support; all applications will be reviewed on a first come, first served basis and are subject to funding availability.
 More information on the remote application process can be found below.

 You may be eligible to receive financial assistance for the following services:

 LIHEAP helps eligible households with low income pay for home energy services.
 This includes assistance with heating, gas, propane and electricity.
 More information on services available in your region can be found by visiting your Local Administering Agency (referred to as a local agency) page.

 Deadline: The LIHEAP application period is September 1, 2022 to May 31, 2023, or until funding is exhausted.
-Last day to apply online with the Request for Services form is April 15.
-After that date you can still apply through your local administering agency through May 31 2022.
+Last day to apply online with the Request for Services form is May 6.
+After this date you can still apply through your local administering agency through May 31, 2023.